pnotisdev/meikipop/README.md

 - One-tap copy of the recognized text `Alt+C`.
 - Duplicate guard: we skip adding a card if the word already exists in the chosen deck/model and show a short popup message.
 - Cropping (images for anki) has been made possible.
+- Audio works now for Anki Deck (Automated from languagepod101.com)

 ## Features from original repository by rtr46